-We begin this section with an overview of JavaScript regex features in \cref{subsec:features}.
+We begin this section with an overview of JavaScript regexes in \cref{subsec:features}.
 We then describe their backtracking ECMAScript specification in \cref{subsec:matching}.
-In \cref{subsec:invariant}, we give an informal explanation of a crucial property of all the functions generated by the specification, that we mechanize later in \cref{sec:proofs} to prove properties about the semantics.
+In \cref{subsec:invariant}, we give an informal explanation of a crucial property of all functions generated by the specification; we later mechanize this property to prove properties about the semantics (\cref{sec:proofs}).
 Finally, in \cref{subsec:js_formalizations}, we present some problems that we uncovered in previous formalizations of JavaScript regexes and illustrate the semantic subtleties that led to them.